A Global Movement,

 Explore the Day

 Before you step inside, a fellow adventurer greets you at the door.
-They’ll guide you to registration and collect any non-perishable goods you’ve brought to support the Chatt Pride Food Coalition.
-In return, you receive your first token of the day: a button marking the completion of your first side quest.
+They guide you to registration and collect any non perishable goods you have brought to support the Chatt Pride Food Coalition.
+In return, you receive your first token of the day, a button marking the completion of your first side quest.

-At registration, you’ll receive your lanyard — a limited-edition preregistration perk that helped support this event, or a free day-of lanyard, because this celebration does not require payment for any activity.
+At registration, you receive your lanyard, either a limited edition preregistration perk that helped support this event or a free day of lanyard, because this celebration does not require payment for any activity.
 The lanyard becomes your adventure log, holding the buttons you collect as you complete quests throughout the building.

 Then the journey begins.

-By the time you reach the third floor, you may feel the need to reset — and that’s intentional.
+By the time you reach the third floor, you may feel the need to reset, and that is intentional.

-When you’re ready, ascend to the fourth floor.
+When you are ready, ascend to the fourth floor.

 It’s an adventure — one designed by us for us so you can move at your own pace, choose your own path, and exist without "masking," apology, or compromise.